 Feel free to download the hero image template here, and if you use layered image editing software like Photoshop, lay it over your image to see what parts of your image will show on any device.
 The yellow box shows a typical 4:3 computer monitor.
 The blue box shows a smaller viewing area for a 16:9 computer monitor or a cell phone held in landscape orientation.
 The smaller red box shows how an image is further cropped on 2:1 (18:9) phones like the iPhone X. On the other hand, images are cropped very differently on phones held in portrait orientation, as seen with the green box representing a 16:9 phone and violet box representing an 18:9 phone.
 The gray box in the middle of the image shows the area that is always visible regardless of the device.

 As you can tell from the template image, a square image works well.
 If you choose a landscape image, portrait devices will crop off so much more of the image that you won’t have much left.
-We chose a 1920×1920 image size so that it will crop to HD 1080p vertically or horizontally.
+We chose a 1920×1920 image size so that it will crop to an HD resolution of 1920×1080 vertically or horizontally.

 Contrast also plays a major factor in a good hero image choice if you’re planning to lay text over the image.
 Since the text will be one solid color, it needs to stand out enough from the image enough to be legible.
 Because the text will be placed over different parts of the image depending on the device’s orientation, it helps to have a minimal contrast throughout the image.
 If the image has dark areas and light areas, text will be washed out regardless of whether you choose black or white text.
 However, if the image is mostly dark or mostly light, you can choose the opposite for your text and ensure it will still show up.
 It’s also common to overlay a medium-opacity black or white color over the image to darken or lighten the image.
 For example, laying a 50% opacity white color over the image makes it light enough that black text will show up well.
 You can also overlay a medium-opacity solid color over the image to achieve the same effect.
 We use this technique frequently on our featured images for our WordPress tips.